djsksbrbf/Mathforces/README.md

 # Mathforces

-Mathforces is a minimal system that infers math problem difficulty and solver skill from interaction data.
+Mathforces is an assessment system which models interactions between users and problems in an Elo-style rating system.

 ## Core Idea
+Most mathematical quiz games contain a fixed difficulty assigned by the author.
-Instead of assigning difficulty manually, both users and problems have ratings that update based on solve outcomes.
+However, difficulty is relative towards everyone.
+Mathforces models problems with ratings and can update those ratings based on performances.

 ## Model
 - Users and problems start with equal ratings